Running notes — last updated 2026-02-22. This is a living document, not a polished article; I update it frequently as my understanding develops.

 The memory cost is independent of sequence length $N$.

-Phase 1: Streaming state construction
+Phase 1: State construction

 $$ S_{ijk} = \sum_{n=1}^N K_{1,n,i} \cdot V_{n,j} \cdot K_{2,n,k} $$